Plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 :code:`picture` - it resolves URL or base64 string and converts it to an image.
 :code:`picture` formatter can be used with resizing options, for example,  {{value}:picture(100,100)}.

+.. important:: This formatter can not be used in PPTX templates.

 Examples
 ~~~~~~~~